daveoncode/django-easy-currencies/README.md

 # Django Easy Currencies

-Simple app to manage currencies convertion in Django using [openexchangerates.org](https://openexchangerates.org) service.
+Simple app to manage currencies conversion in Django using [openexchangerates.org](https://openexchangerates.org) service.

 The app will automatically invokes the service and in a **single HTTP call** it will creates all the necessary conversion rates permutations offline **by "bypassing" the free account limitation which limits the source currency to USD** using simple math alghoritms and the excellent Python's `itertools` utilities (so this is 100% legal!).